Is My Dog Allergic to Its Food?

 If your dog has been diagnosed with a food allergy or food intolerance, you may be wondering what the best type of food is to feed them.
 The good news is that there are a variety of dog food options available that can help your pup manage their allergies.
 And with a little trial and error, you should be able to find one that works for your pup.

-One type of food to consider is limited ingredient dog food like our Venture recipes.
+One type of food to consider is limited ingredient dog food like our Limited Ingredient Diet recipes.
 These foods contain fewer ingredients than traditional dog food, making them easier to digest and less likely to trigger an allergic reaction.

 Another excellent option is wet dog food for sensitive stomachs, like Lily’s Gourmet Buffet™ in Sauce.
 The lip-licking savory lamb, limited ingredient wet grain-free dog food is specially formulated for dogs with sensitivities to certain proteins or carbohydrates.